How SmartWay Advances Sustainable Transportation Supply Chains

 The SmartWay Vision 2020 has four principal elements:

 Greater global collaboration: SmartWay has served as a template for other countries and regions that are working to establish partnership-based programs to address freight emissions.
-SmartWay is committed to ongoing global efforts to align carbon accounting methodologies and tools, leading to greater awareness of the environmental impacts of freight and the best strategies to reduce impacts.
+SmartWay is committed to ongoing global efforts to align emissions accounting methodologies and tools, leading to greater awareness of the environmental impacts of freight and the best strategies to reduce impacts.

 Information sharing: SmartWay will serve as a neutral and credible platform for increased information exchange and thought leadership, including webinars, education, peer review, speaking engagements, partner profiles, case studies and best practices guidance.